kuwahara-kazunori/chat-space/README.md

 ### Association
 - belongs_to :user
-- has_many :member_messages
+- has_many :groups_messages
-- has_many :member, througt: :members_messages
+- has_many :groups, througt: :groups_messages

 ## groupsテーブル